amit-07/js-calendar/README.md

 # js-calendar
-Pure Javascript Calendar a.k.a Datepicker with helper functions and utilities
+Pure Javascript and HTML Calendar a.k.a Datepicker with helper functions and utilities